Department Creation & Management

 Deleting Departments

-When attempting to delete a Department, you may receive an error message which will indicate what is preventing the Department from being deleted.
+When attempting to delete a Department, you may receive an error message that indicates something is preventing the Department from being deleted.
 For example, since all Users are required to belong to a Department, you must move all Users out of a Department before deleting it.

 The following scenarios will prevent a Department from being deleted: